-As of December 31, 2022 and 2023, due to certain closed and pending legal proceedings, bank accounts with the balances of RMB456,863 and RMB497,108 were frozen by the banks.
+Cash that is restricted for withdrawal or use is reported separately on the face of the consolidated balance sheets.
+As of December 31, 2023 and 2024, due to certain closed and pending legal proceedings, bank accounts with the balances of RMB497,108 and nil were frozen by the banks.
 Liabilities related to such legal proceedings were recorded in "Accrued expenses and other current liabilities" in the consolidated balance sheets as it is probable that the liabilities have been incurred and the amount of loss can be reasonably estimated.